chakra-ui/chakra-ui/.changeset/dirty-coats-exist.md

 "@chakra-ui/react": patch
 ---

-Fix issue where some svg element props tend to be treated as style props
+- **System**: Fix issue where some svg element props tend to be treated as style props

+- **Checkbox**: Use consistent cursor for checkbox and radio group